|

 the gap firing time is biased by external e-fields, and any returning

-Earth-resonance waves should cause the gap-firing to phase-lock with one
+Earth-resonance waves should cause the gap to fire early; phase-locking

 of the resonant overtones.
-With ease Tesla could have produced any output
+If true, then with ease Tesla could have

 frequency between the coil's natural resonance, all the way down to 8Hz